-May 15-17 at Potawatomi Inn at Pokagon State Park.
+Potawatomi Inn at Pokagon State Park, Angola, IN

-Enjoy the FACET new member induction ceremony, FACET Innovate Awards for Excellence in Teaching, and opportunities to develop new insights on teaching and to renew the energy to thrive in our teaching.
+Enjoy the FACET new member induction ceremony, Innovate Awards, and opportunities to develop new insights on teaching and to renew the energy to thrive in our teaching.

 Role Reversal: Driving Engagement while Avoiding Chaos